HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 **UDP**
 User Datagram Protocol
 A simple connectionless transmission model with a minimum of protocol mechanisms.
 This protocol is supported by LwIP.

+**WINS**
+Windows Internet Name Service
+Microsoft's implementation of NBNS.